 In cross hedging, we also have to consider the degree of correlation between the two assets.
 Suppose the correlation between crude oil and jet fuel is 0.5.
 That means for every rise of $2 in the price of crude oil, the price of jet fuel will rise by $1 only.
 That means you need to purchase only half the quantity of crude oil to cover the entire quantity of jet fuel.

 Problems in Cross Hedging

-Cross Hedge as a technique suffers from some limitations because of the following factors
+Cross Hedge is a technique that suffers from some limitations because of the following factors.